MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The SVCB-optional client behavior specified in {{client-behavior}} permits clients to fall back to a direct connection if all SVCB options fail.
 This behavior is not suitable for ECH, because fallback would negate the privacy benefits of ECH.
-Accordingly, ECH-capable SVCB-optional clients MUST implement the following behavior for connection establishment:
+Accordingly, ECH-capable SVCB-optional clients MUST switch to SVCB-reliant connection establishment if SVCB resolution succeeded (following

-1. Perform SVCB resolution as described in {{client-behavior}}.
-2. If SVCB resolution succeeded, and all alternative endpoints have an "echconfig" key, use SVCB-reliant connection establishment.
+{{client-behavior}}) and all alternative endpoints have an "echconfig" key.

 As a latency optimization, clients MAY prefetch DNS records that will only be used in SVCB-optional mode.